7oiden/js-frameworks-ca/README.md

 A simple app created in React that uses JWT tokens from a Wordpress extension for login functionality.
 It fetches some random products from the Fake Store API and displayes some of the avaliable properties on the product cards and the details pages.

+This was an project assignment in Noroff's Javascript Frameworks course.
+The project's requirements are listed below.

 ## Assignment requirements:

 The app should have the following paths: